An affordable phone with a huge battery

 Editor's Note, Dec.
 13: Best Buy currently sells a 32GB unlocked Motorola Moto G6 Play for $144 if you activate it on a carrier at the time of purchase.
 Target sells a 16GB Verizon prepaid Moto G6 Play for $130.
 The original review, published on July 3, follows.

-The Moto G6 Play ($180 at Amazon) has a secret weapon that its pricier Moto G-siblings don't: A big ol' honking battery.
+The Moto G6 Play has a secret weapon that its pricier Moto G-siblings don't: A big ol' honking battery.
 For many people including myself, an affordable phone with a seemingly endless battery is the smartphone paradox.
-The iPhone X ($1,099 at Walmart) and Pixel 2 ($649 at Google Store) cost much more than the Moto G6 Play but still get less battery life.
+The iPhone X ($1,099 at OzMobiles) and Pixel 2 cost much more than the Moto G6 Play but still get less battery life.

 The Moto G6 Play -- without discounts -- costs $199, £169, AU$329.
 To put it another way, for the price of one iPhone X, I could buy five Moto G6 Play phones.

 Motorola smartly planned its budget friendly, feature-rich G family.
-There's not one or two, but three different affordable models: The Moto G6 ($200 at Amazon), Moto G6 Plus and the Moto G6 Play.
+There's not one or two, but three different affordable models: The Moto G6, Moto G6 Plus and the Moto G6 Play.

 Moto G family prices